machaddr/surfscape/README.md

 After these steps you can enable or disable Tor via Surfscape Browser Settings.

+## I2P Setup

+### Linux

+1. **Install I2P:**
+    You can install I2P using your distribution's package manager.
+For example, on Debian-based systems, run:
+    ```bash
+    sudo apt update
+    sudo apt install i2p
+    ```

+2. **Start I2P:**
+    To start I2P, use the following command:
+    ```bash
+    i2prouter start
+    ```

+3. **Enable I2P to start at boot:**
+    To ensure I2P starts automatically at boot, use:
+    ```bash
+    sudo systemctl enable i2p
+    ```

+4. **Configure I2P:**
+    Open your web browser and navigate to `http://127.0.0.1:7657` to access the I2P router console.
+Configure your I2P settings as needed.

+### Windows

+1. **Download I2P:**
+    Download the I2P installer from the [official I2P website](https://geti2p.net/en/download).

+2. **Install I2P:**
+    Run the installer and follow the on-screen instructions to install I2P.

+3. **Start I2P:**
+    After installation, start I2P from the Start Menu or by running `i2prouter` from the command prompt.

+4. **Configure I2P:**
+    Open your web browser and navigate to `http://127.0.0.1:7657` to access the I2P router console.
+Configure your I2P settings as needed.

+5. **Enable I2P to start at boot:**
+    To configure I2P to start at boot, create a shortcut to `i2prouter.exe` in the Startup folder.
+Follow these steps:
+    1. Press `Win + R`, type `shell:startup`, and press Enter.
+    2. Create a shortcut to `i2prouter.exe` in the Startup folder.

+After these steps, you can enable or disable I2P via Surfscape Browser Settings.

 ## Contributing

 If you would like to contribute, please follow these steps: